RAT

 RAT allows studies to be conducted under the two major evaluation paradigms, namely system-centered and user-centered evaluations.

-RAT will also be useful to any other researchers aiming to use results from search engines for further analysis.
+RAT is also useful to any other researchers aiming to use results from search engines for further analysis.
 While the basis of RAT lies in information retrieval evaluation, its use goes well beyond this research area.
 Already in the prototype phase, we found that there is a significant need for a software tool like RAT in the search engine and information retrieval communities, respectively.
 Some projects have already demonstrated this.

-Download Poster
+Poster Session

 Publications